apache/nuttx/configs/launchxl-tms57004/README.txt

   2015-12-29:
   The basic port to the TMS570 is complete.
-After a few debug attempts, I think I may have damaged my board or at least put it into a state where I can use it:  The CPU NERROR LED illuminates and can't I re-program the FLASH.
+After a few debug attempts, I think I may have damaged my board or at least put it into a state where I can no longer use it:  The CPU NERROR LED illuminates and can't I re- program the FLASH.

   I was never able to use Code Composer Studio or UniFlash with the board.
   But I was initially able to load FLASH and debug using a Segger J-Link